Fran6nd/ip_switcher/Readme.md

 ## Requirements

 - macOS 10.14 or higher.
-- The application is bundled as a macOS `.app`, which is standalone and does not require installation.
+- The application is bundled as a macOS `.app` and a Windows `.exe`, which are standalone and does not require installation.

 ## Download the macOS Binary